jordan4ibanez/Formine/README.md

 **You must switch** the ``link`` flags in the [fpm.toml](https://github.com/jordan4ibanez/Formine/blob/master/fpm.toml) to the mac one!

-Then you simply will make with the Mac flag.
+Then you simply run make.
 ```
-make mac
+make
 ```

 -----